SegniDessalegn/DL-lab/README.md

 # NLP-lab
-Practice and assignment code for NLP lab
+Practice and assignment code for Deep Learning (DL) lab